ibm-cloud-docs/databases-for-elasticsearch/howto-migration.md

 ---

-{:external: .external target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
+{{site.data.keyword.attribute-definition-list}}

 # Migrating Elasticsearch
 {: #compose-migrating}

-If you are a current user of Elasticsearch, you can use the [Snapshot/restore Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html) and the [S3 repository plug-in](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3.html) to migrate your data into {{site.data.keyword.databases-for-elasticsearch_full}}.
+If you are a current user of Elasticsearch, use the [Snapshot/restore Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html){: external}
+and the [S3 repository plug-in](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3.html){: external} to migrate your data into {{site.data.keyword.databases-for-elasticsearch_full}}.

-Take a snapshot of your existing Elasticsearch, store the snapshot in an AWS S3 or {{site.data.keyword.cloud}} Object Storage bucket, and then restore the snapshot to your {{site.data.keyword.databases-for-elasticsearch}} deployment.
+Take a snapshot of your existing Elasticsearch, store the snapshot in an AWS S3 or {{site.data.keyword.cloud}} Object Storage bucket and then restore the snapshot to your {{site.data.keyword.databases-for-elasticsearch}} deployment.

-To migrate while data is still being written to your existing Elasticsearch, you can take multiple snapshots and perform multiple incremental restores.
-After the {{site.data.keyword.databases-for-elasticsearch}} deployment catches up to the state of your Elasticsearch, you can move your application writes to {{site.data.keyword.databases-for-elasticsearch}}.
+To migrate while data is still being written to your existing Elasticsearch, take multiple snapshots and perform multiple incremental restores.
+After the {{site.data.keyword.databases-for-elasticsearch}} deployment catches up to the state of your Elasticsearch, move your application writes to {{site.data.keyword.databases-for-elasticsearch}}.

 ## Requirements
 {: #compose-migrating-req}

+Ensure you meet the following requirements before migrating:

-- Your existing Elasticsearch must have the [S3 repository plug-in](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3.html).
+- Your existing Elasticsearch must have the [S3 repository plug-in](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3.html){: external}.
 If you are migrating from a Compose for Elasticsearch deployment, the plug-in is already enabled.
 - An Elasticsearch that is version 5.x or 6.x.
 Migration is possible between major versions, but the versions must have compatible indexes.
 Indexes that are made in Elasticsearch 2.x are not compatible with 6.x and need reindexing in 5.x before migration.
 - A matching {{site.data.keyword.databases-for-elasticsearch}} deployment that has _at least_ as many resources allocated to it your existing Elasticsearch.
 Also, ensure that the same [plug-ins](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-plugins) are available on {{site.data.keyword.databases-for-elasticsearch}} that you have on the existing Elasticsearch.
-- You need to have your own S3 or IBM Cloud Object Storage repository.
+- Your our own S3 or IBM Cloud Object Storage repository.

-## Things to watch out for
-{: #compose-migrating-watch-out}

-- Incremental restores work only if the number of shards of each index on both deployments match.
+Incremental restores work only if the number of shards of each index on both deployments match.
 Don't try to reindex and change the number of shards of any indexes once you've taken snapshots.
-- If you have an index that is called `searchguard` in your existing Elasticsearch, you must reindex it to a different name. `searchguard` is a reserved index name in {{site.data.keyword.databases-for-elasticsearch}}.
+{: note}

 ## Example Migration
 {: #compose-migrating-example-migrate}